ValKozz/2Way-Morse/README.md

-2Way-Morse
+# 2Way-Morse

-A 2 way console based Morse translator in Python.
+Console based Morse code 2-way Translator, fearing audio playback of result using pyttsx3(Text to speech) and pygame(Mixer audio engine) and numpy.